Penajam North Paser Regency

 Penajam North Paser Regency is a regency in the Indonesian province of East Kalimantan.
 Its administrative centre is the town of Penajam.
 The area which now forms Penajam North Paser was part of the Pasir Regency until its creation as a separate regency on 10 April 2002.
-It covers an area of 3,455.86 km^{2} (of which 3,060.82 km^{2} is land area and 272.24 km^{2} is sea area) and it had 142,922 inhabitants at the 2010 census and 178,681 at the 2020 census; the official estimate as at mid-2024 was 202,067 (comprising 104,765 males and 97,302 females).
+It covers an area of 3,455.86 km^{2} (of which 3,060.82 km^{2} is land area and 272.24 km^{2} is sea area) and it had 142,922 inhabitants at the 2010 census and 178,681 at the 2020 census; the official estimate as at mid-2025 was 205,456 (comprising 106,346 males and 99,110 females).
 Penajam North Paser Regency has the smallest area among the seven regencies in East Kalimantan province.

 The regency was historically part of the Paser Kingdom, which was a dependency of the Banjar Sultanate.
-It is the second youngest regency in East Kalimantan.
-In 2019, parts of the regency were designated to be included in the location of the new Indonesian national capital.
+As the second youngest regency in East Kalimantan, it had been previously affected by frequent territorial changes, to the extent that between 1956 and 1959, the modern-day regency was actually divided into half between Kotabaru of South Kalimantan and Special Region of Kutai of East Kalimantan.
+In 2019, parts of the regency, entirely consisting of Sepaku district, were designated to be included in the location of the new Indonesian national capital.

 Etymology

 Map of Onderafdeeling Pasir in 1936, showing the older definition of North Pasir (Onderdistrict Noord-Pasir), which included present-day Babulu and Waru as well.

 The word "Paser" is claimed to be from two combinations of words in the native language of the Paser people, "pa" which means "bright" and "ser" which means "spirit".
 Combined, the word "Paser" roughly means "bright spirit".
 The word "Paser" also originated from the name of a former kingdom in the region, Paser Kingdom.
 Penajam is a name used to refer to the region where the regency seat is now located.
 As the regency was formerly the northern part of the Paser Kingdom and the region used to be called Penajam, it was named Penajam North Paser Regency.

 While the southern half (Waru and Babulu) were indeed part of the former district of North Pasir (not to be confused with Penajam North Paser, as shown on the map above), they only consisted 19.88% of its total area as the district extended as far south as Kuaro.
-The English translation of this regency name has varied between Penajam North Paser, Penajam–North Paser, North Paser Penajam, North Paser–Penajam, and also the incorrect North Penajam Paser.
+The English translation of this regency name has varied between Penajam North Paser, Penajam–North Paser, North Paser Penajam, North Paser–Penajam, North Paser of Penajam, and also the incorrect North Penajam Paser.
 The first one, is used on publications by Statistics Indonesia (BPS), Google Earth, and Google Maps, but the last one is still upheld by Google Translate as well as many other publications in English.
-The regency's name is sometimes shortened into Penajam, though this one may lead into confusion with with its capital.
+The regency's name is sometimes shortened into Penajam, though this abbreviation may lead into confusion with the name of Penajam District (Kecamatan Penajam).